gchiappe/angular-web-crypto/readme.md

 - [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)
 - [WebCrypto by The Chromium Project](https://www.chromium.org/blink/webcrypto)

+## Features

+- Full AngularJS module integration.
+- Name based key storage for avoiding direct crypto objects access.
+- Latests key exchange and encrypting algorithms.
+- Native browser's "Web Crypto API" usage for maximum performance.
+- $http -like service for automatic encrypt and decrypt XHR data (requires a server-side implementation).

 ## Requirements

 - Web Cryptography API compatible browser, [check this list](http://caniuse.com/#feat=cryptography).
-- Angular
+- AngularJS

 Please note that this does not work with MS IE and will never be.
-Using on MS Edge browser has not been tested but should work.
+Using on MS Edge browser has not been tested and its likely to not work since Edge does not support ECDH.

 ## Building from source